tamasveiland/ai_labs/README.md

 ## Disclaimer

 These labs are for educational purposes.
-Be aware of the costs associated with running Azure resources and remember to clean up resources when you're done experimenting.
+Be aware of the costs associated with running Azure resources and remember to clean up resources when not in use to avoid unnecessary charges.